 More autonomous operations: Routine marketing tasks will increasingly run without human intervention.

 Strategic human roles: Marketing professionals will shift from task execution to goal-setting, oversight, and strategic direction.
+Understanding AEO specialist salary trends can help with workforce planning.

 New skill requirements: Understanding how to configure, manage, and optimize AI agents becomes as important as traditional marketing skills.
+Those seeking expertise can learn through an AEO optimization tutorial.

 Competitive differentiation: Early adopters of agentic AI will operate faster and more efficiently than competitors relying on manual processes.